spatie/laravel-cookie-consent/README.md

 Please be aware that the package does not provide any styling, this is something you'll need to do yourself.

-When the user clicks "Allow cookies" an `agreedWithCookies` cookie will be set and the dialog will be removed from the DOM.
-On the next request Laravel will notice that the `agreedWithCookies` has been set and will not display the dialog again
+When the user clicks "Allow cookies" an `laravel_cookie_consent` cookie will be set and the dialog will be removed from the DOM.
+On the next request Laravel will notice that the `laravel_cookie_consent` has been set and will not display the dialog again

 ## Customising the dialog texts